LWFlouisa/UFBlog/_posts/2025-02-26-uploadedfairypage8.md

 if not 3 == three
-  puts "This is not the number three." else puts "This is the number three". end
+  puts "This is not the number three." else puts "This is the number three." end
 ~~~